eta-sys/1mul/Example7_getTimeFromNet.md

-If you have to trim your RTClock, use next program in your ESP8266 board:
+If you have to set or trim your RTClock, use next program in your ESP8266 board:

     HT{30 s}						#wait J7 to set time
     !"J1 Start\r\n"